osrf/gazebo_design/time_series_2d_plots/time_series_2d_plots.md

  called topics.
 Messages contain numerical values (and sometimes time stamps) that can be plotted.
 Plugins can also create new message types and topics.

+In Gazebo 6 and 7, the transport library is in the Gazebo source tree.
+Gazebo 8 will switch to the [ign-transport](https://bitbucket.org/ignitionrobotics/ign-transport).
+ This project targets the currently used transport library in Gazebo and GazeboJS.
+ In Gazebo 7, both transports are available, but ign-transport does not carry the data used for plotting.

 For example, the plotting system could create a "scene_info" request, subscribe to the '~scene' topic to get the the list of all rigid bodies, and allow the user